marcusroei/devops-exercise/README.md

 1. Inside the vm execute `nodejs /tmp/bamboo-app/bamboo.js`.
 1. Open your browser, go to <http://localhost:8080>, you should get some information about how much we love bamboo.

 Important note: the infrastracture should work out of the box.
 There's no hidden part of the excersice in which you need to debug vagrant/virtualbox.
+If you expirience any issue, please refer to [Problems](#problems)

 #### Ready for action?
 Great.